Grandiose Narcissism: How To Spot And Handle It?

 Gerstner et al. (2013) showed that narcissistic CEOs were more aggressive in investing in new technology, while Chatterjee & Hambrick (2007) found they make hostile acquisitions more.

-5. Have A Higher Need for Risk-Taking
+5. Grandiose Narcissists Have A Higher Appetite for Risk-Taking

 G-Narcs knowingly take up greater risks.
 As the stakes increase and the chances of losing rise, they become more active in placing a bet, whereas non-narcissists are more inclined to quit the same bet.